Buff Orpington chickens are one of the most popular breeds out there – and it’s because they’re nearly the perfect chicken!

 What Age Do Buff Orpingtons Start Laying?

-Buff Orpington egg production starts at about 6 months, although it largely depends on the individual bird and her diet.
+Buff Orpington are good layers.
+Egg production starts at about 6 months, although it largely depends on the individual bird and her diet.
 It’s important to feed your hens a 16% protein diet, and to supplement with calcium.
 If your chickens aren’t laying eggs, you can troubleshoot it here.

 How Many Years Do Buff Orpington Chickens Lay Eggs?